apache/amoro/docs/admin-guides/managing-optimizers.md

 | flink-conf.*   | flink | No | N/A | Any configuration for `flink on yarn` mode, like `flink-conf.taskmanager.memory.process.size` or `flink-conf.jobmanager.memory.process.size`.
 The value in `conf/flink-conf.yaml` will be used if not setted here.
 You can find more supported property in [Flink Configuration](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/config/)                                                                                                                                                                                                                                     |
 | memory   | local | Yes | N/A | The memory size of the local optimizer Java process.                                                                                                                                                                                                                                                                                                                                                             |

+{{< hint info >}}
+To better utilize the resources of Flink Optimizer, it is recommended to add the following configuration to the Flink Optimizer Group:
+* Set `flink-conf.taskmanager.memory.managed.size` to `32mb` as Flink optimizer does not have any computation logic, it does not need to occupy managed memory.
+* Set `flink-conf.taskmanager.memory.netwrok.max` to `32mb` as there is no need for communication between operators in Flink Optimizer.
+{{< /hint >}}

 ### Edit optimizer group

 You can click the `edit` button on the `Optimizer Groups` page to modify the configuration of the Optimizer group.